Skip to main content

 • Open-source: LLM evals are a commodity and should be served by 100% open-source projects with no strings attached.

-• Privacy: This software runs completely locally.
-Your evals run on your machine and talk directly with the LLM.
+• Private: This software runs completely locally.
+The evals run on your machine and talk directly with the LLM.

 Workflow and philosophy